The Vegan Sweet Potato Recipe This Nutritionist Loves

 Add maple syrup

 Maple syrup adds delectable fall flavor, and it’s a nutrient-rich sweetener.
 A study published in Pharmaceutical Biology has shown that maple syrup contains two dozen different types of antioxidants.
 Each tablespoon also provides 0.6 mg of manganese (33% DV), a mineral that supports bone health, collagen production, and wound healing.
+(Don’t miss what else maple syrup nutrition has to offer.)

 The end result is a vibrant side dish that’s flavorful, mouth-wateringly satisfying, and nourishing for vegans and non-vegans alike.
 I hope you’ll enjoy it as much as I do throughout the fall and winter seasons.